-Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or IFRIC that are mandatory for accounting periods beginning on or after January 1, 2022.
-The Company does not expect that any new or amended standards or interpretations that are effective for annual periods beginning on or after January 1, 2022 will have a significant impact on the Company's results of operations or financial position.
+Certain new standards, interpretations, amendments and improvements to existing standards were issued by the IASB or IFRIC that are mandatory for accounting periods beginning on or after January 1, 2023.
+The Company does not expect that any new or amended standards or interpretations that are effective for annual periods beginning on or after January 1, 2023 will have a significant impact on the Company's results of operations or financial position.

-(formerly Fabled Copper and Gold Corp.)

-Notes to the Financial Statements

-For The Years Ended December 31, 2021 and 2020

-(Expressed in Canadian Dollars)
+Notes to the Financial Statements For The Years Ended December 31, 2022 and 2021 (Expressed in Canadian Dollars)